Amsterdam/beheeromgeving-catalogus/src/docs/design-decisions.md

 - Validating fields if present
 - Serializing responses

 For this layer, we will use pydantic to validate and (de)serialize.
+These pydantic objects are treated as DTOs (Data Transfer Objects).

 The **domain layer** is responsible for: